WillLillis/advent_of_code/README.md

-# advent_of_code_2022
+# advent_of_code

-Working through Advent of Code 2022 as part of learning Rust.
+Working through Advent of Code as part of learning Rust, and programming practice in general.

+Started with 2022, onto 2021...